Health & Wellbeing at Work FAQs

 How many people experience mental health problems each year?

-It is estimated that 1 in 4 people experience a mental health problem in the UK each year.
+According to the mental health charity Mind, it is estimated that 1 in 4 people experience a mental health problem in the UK each year.

 What are the most common mental health issues?